vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/11-how-to-fix-merge-conflict-in-pull-request.md

 Create a new branch called `feature`

-And change the angle to `150` in second line of cat.txt in `feature` branch
+Change the angle to `150` in second line of cat.txt in `feature` branch

 ![git](/content/git/tutorials/images/pullrequest-conflict/git-updated-file-feature.png)